WE-THE-BEST/SnakeWTB/README.md

 # WE THE BEST SNAKE
 (Only works on computer)

-Provided to We The Best by Nathan Davidson

 3AM MODE IS BUGGED, AVOID PLAYING IT.
 IF YOU DO PRESS "RESPAWN" ONCE THE GAME ENDS

 Controls: W (up), A (left), S (down) and D (right)